JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ![Component Diagram](../../assets/how-to/images/image-howto-mod-auth-comp-04222022.png)

 In this setup, we have four important components.
+- **Protected resource** is the resources that we need to protect using authentication.
+In production setups, the protected resources are usually hosted on separate server that can only be accessed via proxy.
+For simplicity, we will also assume that resources that need to be protected via authentication are hosted on Apache reverse proxy itself and can be accessed through `https://test.apache.rp.io/protected`.
-- **User workstation**.
-From workstation, user will use browser(i.e user agent) to access protected resource.
+- **User workstation** is from where the user will use browser(i.e user agent) to access the protected resource
 - **Apache reverse proxy** with `mod_auth_openidc`.
-Together they work as `relying party (RP)`.
-We will assume that this host accessible with FQDN `https://test.apache.rp.io/`.
+Together they work as `relying party (RP)` or OpenID Connect client.
+We will assume that this host is accessible at FQDN `https://test.apache.rp.io/`
-- **Janssen server**, which is our open-id connect provider (OP).
+- **Janssen server** is our open-id connect provider (OP).
 We will assume that Janssen server is accessible at FQDN `https://janssen.op.io/`
-- **Protected resource**.
-These are resources that we need to protect using authentication.
-In production setups, the protected resources are usually hosted on separate server that can only be accessed via proxy.
-For simplicity, we will also assume that resources that need to be protected via authentication are hosted on Apache reverse proxy itself and can be accessed through `https://test.apache.rp.io/protected`.

-#### Configure Janssen server
+## Configure Janssen server

 In this section, we will register a new OpenID Connect client on Janssen server.
-This client registration will be used by Apache reverse proxy which is working as relying party using mod_auth-openidc.
+In our setup, the relying party (Apache with mod_auth-openidc) is the OIDC client.
+There are two ways you can register OIDC client with Janssen server.
+1. Manual Client Registration
+2. Dynamic Client Registration (DCR)

+Here we will use manual client registration.

 To register a new OpenID connect client on Janssen server, we will used `jans-cli` tool provided by Janssen server. `jans-cli` has menu-driven interface that makes it easy to configure Janssen server.
 Here we will use menu-driven approach to register a new client.
 To further understand how to use menu-driven approach and get complete list of supported command-line operations, refer to [jans-cli documentation](../using-jans-cli#command-line-interface).

   - Run command below to enter interactive mode.

-     > Note: </br> In order to run operations, the `jans-cli` has to be authenticated and authorized with respective Janssen server.
-If `jans-cli` operation is being executed for the first time or if there is no valid access token available, then running the command below will initiate authentication and authorization flow.
+     > Note: </br> `jans-cli` has to be authenticated and authorized with respective Janssen server.
+If `jans-cli` is being executed for the first time or if there is no valid access token available, then running the command below will initiate device authentication and authorization flow.
 In that case, follow the steps for [jans-cli authorization](../using-jans-cli/cli-tips.md#cli-authorization) to continue running the command.

     ```
     /opt/jans/jans-cli/config-cli.py